VannessaMasterman/csci430_project2/README.md

-# CSCI 430 - Project 1
+# CSCI 430 - Project 2

-This is a simple warehouse management system program made for a course proje
+This is an upgrade from the original project 1 version for the same class.
+This version is completed solo and will include a GUI for ease of interaction.